E-Shiels/appointments/notes.md

 	Appointment belongs to Patient and belongs to Doctor

  - Include a many-to-many relationship implemented with has many :through associations.
-The join table must include a user-submittable attribute — that is to say, some attribute other than its foreign keys that can be submitted by the app's user
+The join table must include a user-submittable attribute — that is to say, some attribute other than its foreign keys that can be submitted by the app's user - Yes

 3. Your models must include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data. -Yes